Office of Science-Industry Partnerships

 The study is set up to provide a complete and detailed understanding of the mechanism of action of the newly-developed lead analogue and to provide the necessary justification for investigational new drug (IND) approval.

-Investigating the Role of Cadherin in Disease
+Investigating the Role of Cadherin in Inflammatory Disease with Takeda

 Dr. Barry Gumbiner is collaborating with Takeda to investigate cadherins in inflammatory disease.
 This research is a potential step toward clinical trials to determine whether mAbs to cadherin have potential as an effective therapy.

-Searching for the Genes Behind Intractable Epilepsy
+Searching for the Genes Behind Intractable Epilepsy with UCB

 Unfortunately, many children with intractable epilepsy don’t respond to traditional treatments including standard medications or, in some instances, surgical resection.
 Dr. Ghayda Mirzaa and her colleagues are collaborating with UCB to conduct whole genome sequencing that could reveal more genes and pathways behind intractable epilepsy and open the door to novel treatments.